ngx-translate/core/README.md

 - [Localize Router](https://github.com/Greentube/localize-router) by @meeroslav: An implementation of routes localization for Angular.
 If you need localized urls (for example /fr/page and /en/page).
 - [.po files Loader](https://github.com/biesbjerg/ngx-translate-po-http-loader) by @biesbjerg: Use .po translation files with ngx-translate
 - [ngx-translate-extract](https://github.com/biesbjerg/ngx-translate-extract) by @biesbjerg: Extract translatable strings from your projects
+- [MessageFormat Compiler](https://github.com/lephyrus/ngx-translate-messageformat-compiler) by @lephyrus: Compiler for ngx-translate that uses messageformat.js to compile translations using ICU syntax for handling pluralization, gender, and more

 ## Additional Framework Support